mike99mac/minimy-mike99mac/README.md

 - The Music Playing Daemon, **``mpd``** is not running.
 - There is one **``pulseaudio``** process running, but it does not have **``--system``** as a parameter.
 - Useful information such as IP address, the CPU temperature, root file system, CPU and memory usage.
-- None of three file systems frequently commonly written to is mounted over an in-memory *tmpfs* file systems.
+- None of three file systems frequently written to is mounted over an in-memory ``tmpfs`` file systems.

 ### Test changes of install1 script
 Some of the changes made by **``install1``** will not be realized until boot time.
 To test this, perform the following steps: